Refefer/quickfind/README.md

 while selecting either files, directories, or both.
 By default, it filters out files listed in a tree's .gitignore.

 Up and Down arrow keys selects which file to open.
-Enter opens the current file with $EDITOR.
+Enter opens selects the highlighted file.
-If -s FILENAME is specified, quickfind writes the selected file to disk.

 Stdin
 -----